sourcegraph/handbook/content/departments/cloud/technical-docs/cmek.md

 ## How to enable CMEK

 > [!WARNING] CMEK can only be enabled during instance creation.
-Changing this conguration after the instance is created will require recreation of CloudSQL and Persistent Volumes, which will destroy all the data!
+Changing this configuration after the instance is created will require recreation of CloudSQL and Persistent Volumes, which will result in a loss of all data

 To enable CMEK for Cloud instance during creation, add tag `cmek` to [instance features](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/cloud/-/blob/.github/workflows/mi_create.yml?L63)